You can access information about getting help from mental health services in Powys here.

 - Welshpool Outreach Centre address: 42 Broad Street, Welshpool, Powys SY21 7RR Call the on 01938 552 770 or email email@example.com

-Mind Aberystwyth (formerly named US Mach)provide a service in Machynlleth promoting good mental health and well-being.
+Mind Aberystwyth (formerly named US Mach) provides a service in Machynlleth promoting good mental health and well-being.
 The service will be called Bro Ddyfi Mind and will serve residents of the Ddyfi Valley.
 You can contact them on 01970 626225.

 CAMAD Pathways Project (Machynlleth) is a drop-in service for anyone living with mental health issues - from generalized depressive conditions to anxiety, obsessive compulsive disorders to addictions.
 Running on Mondays and Thursdays between 1.00 pm and 4.00 pm.
 There is a small comfortable lounge area and communal kitchen where there is freedom to talk openly about the things that matter to you.
 Soft music plays, there's always tea and biscuits and in the kitchen informal activities including art and music.
 A link to their website can be found here or you can contact them by phone 01654 700071 or email here